Jalen Milroe has 6 touchdowns, No. 8 Alabama blows out Kentucky 49-21 to clinch SEC West title

 LEXINGTON, Ky.
 (AP) — Jalen Milroe had a career-high six touchdowns, three each rushing and passing, and No. 8 Alabama cruised past Kentucky 49-21 on Saturday to clinch the Southeastern Conference West Division title.

-Milroe passed for his three of four TDs by halftime, including strikes of 26 and 40 yards to Amari Niblack and Kobe Prentice.
+Milroe had four total touchdowns by halftime, three passing, including throws of 26 and 40 yards to Amari Niblack and Kobe Prentice.
 The first score came after he sat out the game’s sixth snap with an injured left thigh while being tackled on a 16-yard keeper.

+“I’m not satisfied with the performance,” said Milroe, who completed 15 of 22 passes for 234 yards with one interception.
+“I have a lot of things I have to improve.”

 Milroe was pushed into the end zone for two 1-yard scores and spun in for another from 3 yards in the third quarter, highlights of a day in which he carried eight times for 36 yards.
-Jamarion Miller also ran for a 3-yard TD as Alabama beat Kentucky (6-4, 3-4) for the eighth consecutive time.
+Jamarion Miller also ran for a 3-yard TD as Alabama beat Kentucky (6-4, 3-4) for the eighth consecutive time and won its eighth straight since losing to No. 11 Texas in September.

+“This team has come a long way,” said coach Nick Saban, who reached his 10th SEC title game with Alabama.
+“A lot of guys have made significant improvement and have listened to the coaches.

+“It’s great we won the West and have the opportunity to play for an SEC championship.
+I think there were few people after the Texas game and the South Florida game. … there were a lot of naysayers out there that didn’t believe in these guys.
+But I always believed in this team that they would develop into something special.”

 Ray Davis rushed for two short TDs and Tayvion Robinson caught a 6-yard scoring pass from Devin Leary for the Wildcats.
 Leary’s pass followed Nasir Addison’s recovery of a fumbled punt on Kentucky’s sideline at the Crimson Tide 32, one of Alabama’s few mistakes on an otherwise dominant day.